Large Language Models are Zero-Shot Rankers for Recommender Systems

-\paratitle{Parsing the output of LLMs.} By feeding the instructions into LLMs, we can obtain the ranking results of LLMs for recommendation.
-Note that the output of LLMs is still in natural language text, and we parse the output with heuristic text-matching methods and ground the recommendation results on the specified item set.
-In detail, when the text of items is short and discriminative, like movie titles, we can directly perform efficient substring matching algorithms like KMP~\cite{knuth1977fast_kmp} between the LLM outputs and the text of candidate items.
-Otherwise, we can assign an index for each candidate item and instruct LLMs to directly output the ranked indices.
-Despite that candidate items are included in the prompts, we have found that LLMs have a tendency to generate items that are out of the candidate set.
-While, the proportion of this error is very small for GPT-3.5, about 3\%.
-In this case, we can either remind LLMs of this error or simply treat it as an incorrect recommendation.
+\paratitle{Parsing the output of LLMs.} Note that the output of LLMs is still in natural language text, and we parse the output with heuristic text-matching methods and ground the recommendation results on the specified item set.
+In detail, we can directly perform efficient substring matching algorithms like KMP~\cite{knuth1977fast_kmp} between the LLM outputs and the text of candidate items.
+We also found that LLMs occasionally generate items that are not present in the candidate set.
+For GPT-3.5, such deviations occur in a mere 3\% of cases.
+One can either reprocess the illegal cases or simply treat the out-of-candidate items as incorrect recommendations.